 {% endfor %}

-In this example,originalPriceanddiscountRateVariables are only available in the currentproductLoop internally valid, making the calculation process clearer.
+In this example,originalPriceanddiscountRateVariables are only in the currentproductThe loop inside is valid, making the calculation process clearer.

 Use{% set %}Use tags to assign variables.

-Assuming we start from aarchiveDetailThe label fetched multiple images, but only the first one is displayed as the cover image:
+Suppose we start from aarchiveDetailTag obtained multiple images but only want to display the first one as the cover image:

 {% archiveDetail archiveImages with name="Images" %}